Bulk viscosity in strong and electroweak matter: Theoretical approach

-Postulated for pion-nucleon interactions and chiral degrees of freedom, the linear-sigma model (LSM) \cite{GellMann:1960np} with a spinless scalar field $\sigma_a$ \cite{Schwinger:1957em} and the triplet pseudoscalar fields $\pi_a$ is conjectured to be based on theory of quantized fields which have been introduced by Schwinger in the fifties of the last century \cite{Schwinger:1951xk,Schwinger:1953tb,Schwinger:1953zza,Schwinger:1953zz,Schwinger:1954zza,Schwinger:1954zz}.
-This effective model has real classical field having O($4$) vectors, $\vec{\Phi}=T_a(\vec{\sigma}_a, i\vec{\pi}_a)$ and $T_a=\lambda_a/2$ generators with Gell-Mann matrices $\lambda_a$.
-As a QCD-like approach, the chiral symmetry in LSM is conjectured to be broken explicitly by $3\times 3$ matrix field $H=T_a h_a$, where $h_a$ are the external fields.
+In the fifties of the last century, postulated for pion--nucleon interactions and chiral degrees--of--freedom, the linear--sigma model (LSM) \cite{GellMann:1960np} with a spinless scalar field $\sigma_a$ \cite{Schwinger:1957em} and the triplet pseudoscalar fields $\pi_a$ was conjectured to be based on theory of quantized fields which have been introduced by Schwinger \cite{Schwinger:1951xk,Schwinger:1953tb,Schwinger:1953zza,Schwinger:1953zz,Schwinger:1954zza,Schwinger:1954zz}.
+This effective model has real classical field having O($4$) vectors, $\vec{\Phi}=T_a(\vec{\sigma}_a, i\vec{\pi}_a)$ and $T_a=\lambda_a/2$ generators with Gell--Mann matrices $\lambda_a$.
+As a QCD--like approach, the chiral symmetry in LSM is conjectured to be broken explicitly by $3\times 3$ matrix field $H=T_a h_a$, where $h_a$ are the external fields.
 Also, under $SU(2)_L\times SU(2)_R$ chiral transformation $\Phi\rightarrow L^{\dagger}\Phi R$, the spinless scalar fields $\sigma_a$ are finite.
-Their vacuum expectation values in turn break $SU(2)_L\times SU(2)_R$ down to $SU(2)_{L+R}$.
+Their vacuum expectation values - in turn - break $SU(2)_L\times SU(2)_R$ down to $SU(2)_{L+R}$.
 As a result of the spontaneous symmetry breaking, the finite mean values of $\Phi$ fields, $\braket{\Phi}$, and of their conjugates, $\braket{\Phi^{\dag}}$ are generated with the quantum numbers of the vacuum with $U(1)_A$ anomaly \cite{Gasiorowicz:1969kn}.
-This leads to exact vanishing mean value of $\bar{\pi}_a$, the Nambu-Goldstone bosons, the pions, but assures finite mean value of $\bar{\sigma_a}$ corresponding to the diagonal generators $U(3)$ as $\bar{\sigma_0} \neq\, \bar{\sigma_3}\neq\, \bar{\sigma_8} \neq 0$.
+This leads to exact vanishing mean value of $\bar{\pi}_a$, the Nambu--Goldstone bosons, the pions, but assures finite mean value of $\bar{\sigma_a}$ corresponding to the diagonal generators $U(3)$ as $\bar{\sigma_0} \neq\, \bar{\sigma_3}\neq\, \bar{\sigma_8} \neq 0$.
 Also, the quarks are expected to gain masses, where $m_q=g f_{\pi}$, $g$ is the coupling and $f_{\pi}$ is the pion decay constant.
 It has been shown that $\sigma_a$ fields under chiral transformations exhibit a temperature behavior similar to that of the quark condensates, section \ref{sec:qrkCondns1}.
 Thus, $\sigma_a$ can be taken as order parameters for chiral phase transition \cite{Birse:1994cz,Roder:2003uz,Gallas:2009qp,Tawfik:2014gga,Wesp:2017tze} and accordingly for the QCD phase structure \cite{Tawfik:2014gga,Tawfik:2016gye,AbdelAalDiab:2018hrx,Tawfik:2019rdd}.
-Various thermodynamic quantities can be estimated at finite density \cite{Tawfik:2016gye,Tawfik:2016ihn,Tawfik:2016edq,Tawfik:2019kaz}, finite magnetic fields \cite{Tawfik:2016lih,Tawfik:2016ihn,Tawfik:2017cdx,Tawfik:2019rdd} and finite isospin asymmetry \cite{Tawfik:2019tkp}.
+Various thermodynamic quantities can be estimated, at finite density \cite{Tawfik:2016gye,Tawfik:2016ihn,Tawfik:2016edq,Tawfik:2019kaz}, finite magnetic fields \cite{Tawfik:2016lih,Tawfik:2016ihn,Tawfik:2017cdx,Tawfik:2019rdd}, and finite isospin asymmetry \cite{Tawfik:2019tkp}.